r4t1n/gamerintra/README.md

 ## Usage

 Direct link to get your feed: https://xxx.m.skoleintra.dk/student/calendar/myCalendar#sk-calendar-subscriptions-modal-container

-Replace xxx with your schools subdomain
+Replace xxx with your school's subdomain

+---

 To manually get your feed: Home > Calendar > Subscribe to activity calendar